XS-MLVP/mlvp-portal/content/learningresource/tools/04_ChiselVerify.en.md

 As a showcase, we have verified an industrial use case, a min-heap, utilizing ChiselVerify to check as many features of the min-heap with as few lines of verification code as possible.

 The main contribution of this paper is ChiselVerify 1, an open-source verification library for hardware designs.

-The paper is organized into 6 sections.
-Section II describes related work.
-Section III describes background on hardware verification.
-Section IV describes our solution for enabling verification in Chisel, namely ChiselVerify.
-Section V explores ChiselVerify on an industry-provided use case.
-Section VI concludes.